Terminal Commands

 colcon build | Compiles ROS 2 packages. | colcon build --packages-select \<PACKAGE_NAME\> |

 If you've just compiled a new package, you will either need to source the workspace before the package is available.
-To do so, either 1. open a new terminal, 2. run source ~/auvc_ws/install/setup.zsh
+To do so, either 1. open a new terminal, 2. run source ~/auvc_ws/install/setup.zsh, or 3. source the .zshrc file with source ~/.zshrc.

 Node Commands